Dot product: Dyadics and matrices

 Writing a matrix as a dyadic, we can define a different double-dot product (see Dyadics) however it is not an inner product.

 Tensors

-The inner product between a tensor of order $n$ and a tensor of order $m$ is a tensor of order $n+m-2$, see Tensor contraction for details.
+The (single-) dot product between a tensor of order $n$ and a tensor of order $m$ is a tensor of order $n+m-2$ (more generally, each dot reduces the order by 2), see Tensor contraction for details.

 Computation

 Algorithms

 The straightforward algorithm for calculating a floating-point dot product of vectors can suffer from catastrophic cancellation.
 To avoid this, approaches such as the Kahan summation algorithm are used.

 Libraries

 A dot product function is included in: